107 Camilla

-Camilla (minor planet designation: 107 Camilla) is one of the largest asteroids from the outermost edge of the asteroid belt, approximately 250 km in diameter.
+107 Camilla is one of the largest asteroids from the outermost edge of the asteroid belt, approximately 250 km in diameter.
 It is a member of the Sylvia family and located within the Cybele group.
 It was discovered on 17 November 1868, by English astronomer Norman Pogson at Madras Observatory, India, and named after Camilla, Queen of the Volsci in Roman mythology.
-The X-type asteroid is a rare trinary asteroid with two minor-planet moons discovered in 2001 and 2016, respectively.
+The X-type asteroid is a rare triple asteroid with two minor-planet moons discovered in 2001 and 2016, respectively.
 It is elongated in shape and has a short rotation period of 4.8 hours.

 Physical characteristics

 Camilla has a very dark surface and primitive carbonaceous composition.

 A large number of rotational lightcurves of have been obtained from photometric observations since the 1980s.
 Best rated results gave a short rotation period of 4.844 hours with a brightness amplitude between 0.32 and 0.53 magnitude.

 Lightcurve analysis indicates that Camilla's pole most likely points towards ecliptic coordinates (β, λ) = (+51°, 72°) with a 10° uncertainty, which gives it an axial tilt of 29°.
 Follow-up modeling of photometric data gave similar results.